RillingDev/tslib-stack/README.md

 -   `dist` Compiles the library, runs tests and builds docs.
 -   `build` Compiles the library.
 -   `test` Compiles and runs tests
--   `docs` Generates JSDoc documentation
+-   `docs` Generates TypeDoc documentation
 -   `lint` Lints all source scripts and tests
 -   `fix` Auto-fixes issues in source scripts and tests